National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce.

 The shark is primarily caught as bycatch in artisanal floating gillnet fisheries in northern Brazil (Lessa et al., 2006).
 It is also taken in small numbers by artisanal fishermen in Venezuela, Trinidad, Guyana, Suriname, and French Guiana; however, data are currently lacking for these areas (Lessa et al., 2006).
 According to a study referenced by the IUCN assessment (Lessa et al., 2006), the population off northern Brazil is thought to be decreasing at a rate of 18.4 percent per year, with substantial declines (>90 percent) over the past 10 years.
 From November 1983 to February 1985, a survey conducted off northern Brazil showed the species represented around 10 percent of the floating gillnet elasmobranch catch (Lessa, 1986), while a later survey (Stride et al., 1992) reported a catch per unit effort (CPUE) of 71 kg/km/h for the species.
 Unfortunately, we were unable to review these studies, as they are not in our files and were not provided by the petitioner.

 The petitioner asserts that the daggernose shark's continued existence is threatened by the synergistic effects of habitat destruction, overutilization for commercial purposes, inadequate regulatory measures, and the species' biological characteristics.
 In terms of threats to the species' habitat, the petitioner notes that population growth and subsequent coastal development within the range of the species is degrading the species' habitat and leading to increased pollutants in the coastal waters.
 The petitioner provides general information about population density within Latin America and the growth of the global population.
 However, information that the population is growing, on its own, does not indicate that the growing human population is a threat to the species.
 The petition continues by discussing some potential negative effects from this growth for coastal ecosystems, including increased inputs of nutrients and chemical wastes from run-off pollution, increased sedimentation, deforestation, and the physical destruction of coastal shorelines.
 While we acknowledge that these may be potential effects of a growing human population, we look to see if the species is directly exposed to and responding in a negative fashion to any of these factors.
 The petitioner does not provide any information to indicate the species is exposed or negatively responding to any of the identified factors, nor do we have that information in our files.
 For example, the petition mentions the increasing number of dead zones worldwide but does not provide any evidence that these dead zones occur in areas within the daggernose shark's range, or information on the species' likely response to hypoxic conditions.
 The petition provides no information on water quality within the daggernose shark's range, or the species' response to factors such as increased sedimentation or nutrients.
 The petition notes that the daggernose shark occurs in mangrove systems within its range, and cites the destruction of these mangroves as a threat to the species.
 We reviewed the citation that the petition used as support for this statement (FAO, 2007) but found no evidence that would suggest this is a significant threat to the species' continued existence in its range.
-The FAO (2007) study examined the status and trends of the world's mangrove areas, including those likely to be within the daggernose shark's range.
+The FAO (2007) study examined the status and trends of the world's mangrove areas, including those likely to be within the daggernose shark's Start Printed Page 69384range.
 For each country with mangrove areas, the study provided the annual change in mangrove area for three time periods: 1980-1990, 1990-2000, and 2000-2005.
 In Brazil, the study found that the annual change in mangrove area was −0.3 percent, −0.1 percent, and 0 percent for the three periods, but that the majority of this loss was along the southern coast, an area that is outside of the daggernose shark range.
 For French Guiana, the change was 0 percent for all three periods and the FAO (2007) notes that “no serious threats seem to pressure the mangroves” there.
 For Trinidad, the change was −0.4 percent, −0.2 percent, and 0 percent.
 For Guyana, the change was −1 percent, −0.3 percent, and 0 percent, with activities that include afforestation and reforestation currently being undertaken (FAO, 2007).
 In Suriname, the change was noted as “not significant,” with mangroves protected in multiple-use management areas (FAO, 2007).
 Given the above information, which indicates very little loss of mangrove forests within the daggernose shark range, we do not find the petitioner's assertion of mangrove destruction to be a significant threat to the species' continued existence.

 The petitioner also contends that overutilization for commercial purposes is placing the species at an increased risk of extinction.
 Specifically, the petitioner notes that the daggernose shark is caught as bycatch in artisanal floating gillnets in northern Brazil, and repeats the information about CPUE from the Stride et al. (1992) survey and the observed decreases in the northern Brazil population as support that the species is being overutilized.
 The petitioner provides general information about bycatch and the dangers facing shark populations.
 The petition makes the assumption that fishing pressures are similar throughout all of the species' range and, therefore, similar declines are likely, but provides no information on effort or catch elsewhere.
 The petition also asserts that the species' biological characteristics, such as slow intrinsic population growth and high natural mortality (neither of which have been estimated) have resulted in a population that cannot rebound from this fishing pressure.
 The petition also provides general information on the use and trade of shark meat and fins, including import and export data from the countries in the daggernose shark's range.
 These trade data are for all shark species and products and do not show the relative importance of the daggernose shark in trade.
 As Compagno (1984b) notes, the daggernose shark meat is “occasionally marketed but not considered a prime food fish,” and the species' fins are not valued in the international fin trade (Lessa et al., 2006).